October 9, 2010

 Anna hiking Pinyon Mountain Road

-We started up a ridge on Pinyon Mountain’s southeast side after sunset, making the hike more challenging that it should have been.
-Right off the valley floor the slope was steep and loose, and I took a few waypoints with the gps on our way up just in case.
+We started up a ridge on Pinyon Mountain’s southeast side after sunset.
+Right off the valley floor the slope was steep and loose,and I took a few waypoints with the gps on our way up just in case.
 The shape of the mountain would make it tough to get very far off route however.
-More localized routefinding was thre real challenge in the dark, as we could only see as far as our headlamps would allow, making it impossible to keep an efficient path through the cactus.
-We just kept heading up and up until the mountain flattened out, and just by chance we walked right to the summit boulder, which had the summit register buried in a pile of rocks on top.
-From the road the entire ascent took exactly 32 minutes.
+“Micro” routefinding was the real challenge in the dark as we could only see as far as our headlamps would allow, making it impossible to keep an efficient path through the cactus.
+We just kept heading up and up until the mountain flattened out, and just by luck we walked right to the summit boulder, where we found the summit register buried in a pile of rocks.
+From the road the entire ascent had taken 32 minutes.

-The register had the familiar names of some local San Diego peak baggers, and it only had a few entries in it since they had placed it in January 2009.
-The desert night sky was quite amazing, but Anna and I didn’t stay long, hungry for our pasta dinner we had sitting in the truck.
-We found the way down without too much trouble, reaching the road at 7:30pm.
-Of course it would have been nice to be at the truck then, but overall walking the road had extended our day by less than 90 minutes, so it wasn’t the end of the world.
-It could always be worse of course, I could be at work.
+The register had the familiar names of some local San Diego peak baggers and only had a few entries since its placement in January 2009.
+The desert night sky was amazing but Anna and I didn’t stay long, hungry for our pasta dinner we had waiting for us in the truck.
+We found the way down without too much trouble reaching the road at 7:30pm.
+It would have been nice to be at the truck then but walking the road had extended our day by less than 90 minutes.

-Once we returned to the truck, we cooked and ate dinner and set up camp right there, getting into the sleeping bags in the bed of the truck just after 11.
+Once we returned to the truck, we cooked and ate dinner, and slipped into our sleeping bags in the bed of the truck just after 11.
 Plenty of time to get enough sleep for tomorrow’s adventure.

 pinyon2